Wildlife photography career tips: How to move from pastime to full-time

 I was the sole owner of a camera in my circle in the days when there were few.
 Even a simple consumer SLR (like my Pentax ME Super) was assumed to be the camera of a working pro, so rarely were such things seen.

-My path to becoming a professional photographer
+My path to becoming a professional wildlife photographer

 After that, I found my way into design and advertising, and retired my camera for ten years, more out of circumstance than anything, while all the time having the idea I would return to it.